lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 ---

 ### Recursion

+If something is repeated, you should think about applying recursion algorithm to it.

 A recursive function is one which calls itself, directly or calls a function that in turn calls it.